mlech26l/iclr-analysis/README.md

 | Overall | 7690 [100%]| 11.79% |

-## How does a change in score correlate with the thoroughness in paper reading
+## How does a change in score associate with the thoroughness in paper reading

 | Thoroughness assessment | Number of reviews | % of reviews that changed score |
 | --- | --- | --- |